andy5211d/DR2TVOverlay/ReadMe.md

 - Download and install the 'flags' files in the appropriate folder.
 Not all the FINA country flags are in the repository and thus the user may have to download flag files specific to their event.
 I use the club logos for local events in Great Britain.
-There are numerous flag file sites on the internet.
-OBS seems to work with both .gif and .jpg format files, however the correct file type must be entered into DR2Video file area (see below).
+There are numerous flag file sites on the internet and  OBS seems to work with both .gif and .jpg format files, however the correct file type must be entered into DR2Video file area (see below).
 The user will need to change the default flag file to one relevant to their event.
 The default flag is set to the 'British Diving' logo.